limerickcabin/AIS/README.md

 # AIS
-Various AIS receive and transmit projects.
+Ais is used by boats to broadcast their location.
+This is a collection of various AIS receive and transmit projects that I have created.
 - Generates AIS RF packets in Python for Windows, Raspberry Pi and LoRa Arudino module.
 - Transmits over the air with HackRF, directly with Raspberry Pi and LoRa Arduino modules!
 ## On Windows